pamelafox/python-azd-template/README.md

 - [ ] CI/CI runs security-devops-action on templates and either breaks build for errors or uploads alerts.
 See [azure-dev-validate.yaml](https://github.com/tonybaloney/django-on-azure/blob/main/.github/workflows/azure-dev-validate.yml)
 - [ ] README includes section about security, acknowledging any drawbacks to default infra and including recommendations, especially in regards to database username/passwords.
 See [README.md#security](https://github.com/pamelafox/django-quiz-app#security)
+- [ ] Secrets should *not* be hardcoded in checked-in files.
+    - Try to use environment variables with either a .env file or export commands.
+    - If using a .env file, provide .env.sample and a .gitignore that has .env already in it.

 ## Database access